Pris-c/aima-id/README.md

 ### Key Features

+- **Role-Based Access**:
+    - **Staff**: Manages applications, verifies documents, and assists applicants.
+    - **Admin**: Oversees staff and service users, manages permissions, and handles system settings.
+    - **Service User**: Submits applications, tracks status, uploads documents, and communicates with staff.

+- **Residence Permit Management**:
-* **Residence Permits scheduling appointments**: Issuing and renewing permits for residents, including family reunification and investment-related cases.
+    - Issue and renew residence permits for foreign nationals residing in Portugal, including family reunification and investment-related permits.

+- **Family Reunification**:
-* **Family Reunification**: Assists immigrants in Portugal to reunite with family members under international agreements.
+    - Facilitate the reunification of immigrants with their families under international agreements.

+- **Digital Registration**:
-* **Digital Registration**: Users can register through AIMA's website or the SAPA portal, uploading required documents directly.
+    - Allows users to register via the official AIMA website or the SAPA portal, with easy account creation and document submission.

+- **Document Requirements and Verification**:
+    - Provides a comprehensive list of mandatory and optional documents for different processes, streamlining document verification and reducing application delays.

+- **Visa Extension and Renewal**:
+    - Extend or renew visas with clear guidelines on required documents for each type.

 ### Built With
 * ![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)